-People use personal loans for a variety of purposes, including jump-starting a business, financing a big purchase or consolidating debts into a single monthly payment.
+People use personal loans for a variety of purposes, including jump-starting a business, remodeling a bathroom, financing a big purchase or consolidating debts into a single monthly payment.
 Before you get there, though, you first need to qualify.
-That's where your credit, including your credit score, plays a large role.
+And that's where your credit, including your credit score, plays a large role.

 This article shares background on good credit and the pieces that go into it.
 We’ll also get into the effects of credit on personal loan approval.